-Our process has put clients in The New York Times, TechCrunch, The Joe Rogan Experience, and on the main stages of leading tech conferences.
-We connect our clients through our network and help them find the best partners, customers, and investors.
+Our process has landed clients in The New York Times, TechCrunch, The Joe Rogan Experience, and on WebSummit’s main stage.

 Our clients form a distributed family of startups, investors, and entrepreneurs who support each and are always building something new.